Tuesday 9th May

 Being absent from S. Hampshire the Variable were what I was really after, especially after finding a rather stunning young female last year.
 The Levels are one of the best places in the UK to experience these relative rarities and familiarise yourself with the subtle differences.

-I’m pretty sure the above is Variable, although if I’m wrong it won’t take long for someone to correct me 😉 I stood and watched for differences in flight and after a while became reasonably confident to pick them out from the throng.
+I stood and watched for differences in flight and behaviour and after a while became reasonably confident to pick them out from the throng.

 A mixture of mature and immature were occupying their time feeding up for the main event.
 A pair of Blue-tailed however were busy making hay while the sun shone.

 Among the reeds I caught sight of a splendidly-fresh female Four-spotted Chaser; perfect against the green.
 They always look their best when fresh & new.